HuskyHacks/AgentZero/README.md

 # AgentZero
-A client-server tool for remote LLMNR/NBTNS poisoning
+A client-server tool for remote LLMNR/NBTNS poisoning by Matt Kiely (HuskyHacks) and Aaron Hobdy.